Accessible-Technology-in-Sign/RecordTheseHands/server/SETUP.md

    cp example_config.py config.py
    ```

-   Edit config.py to use the project id "acronym-data" for the prod server and
+   Edit `config.py` to use the project id `acronym-data` for the prod server and
    either the same for the dev server, or the dev project name if you're using
-   one ("acronym-data-dev") \[This is only if you are using two projects for
+   one (`acronym-data-dev`) \[This is only if you are using two projects for
    production and development\].

-1. Set Parameters in credentials.xml within the app
+1. Set Parameters in `credentials.xml` within the app

    - Copy the example credentials to
      `record_these_hands/app/src/main/res/values/credentials.xml`